cmu-delphi/covidcast/Python-packages/covidcast-py/docs/index.rst

    notified of package updates, new data sources, corrections, and other updates.

-.. warning :: If you use data from the COVIDcast API to power a public product, dashboard, app, or other service, please download the data you need and store it centrally rather than making API requests for every user.
+.. warning :: If you use data from the COVIDcast Epidata API to power a public product, dashboard, app, or other service, please download the data you need and store it centrally rather than making API requests for every user.
 Our server resources are limited and cannot support high-volume interactive use.

    See also the `COVIDcast Terms of Use
    <https://covidcast.cmu.edu/terms-of-use.html>`_, noting that the data is a